Mohamedgwad/classroom/README.md

 - **Announcements**: Teachers can post announcements to notify class participants about important updates.
 - **Real-time Announcements**: Announcements are updated in real time, ensuring no participant misses important updates.
 - **Upgrade to Teacher**: Users can be granted teacher privileges to create classes, assign classwork, and manage class activities.
+- **View Members Count**: Class creators and members can view the total number of participants (students and teachers) in each class.
+- **Hosting**: Classes, assignments, and activities are hosted [Here](https://classroomsm.freewebhostmost.com/)

 ## Languages Used